 Sweden - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-Sweden’s telecom market includes mature mobile and broadband sectors which were among the first in Europe to deploy advanced technologies.
-The country retains one of the best developed LTE infrastructures in the region, and is poised to be among the first in the world to deliver services based on the 5G standard.
-It also has one of the highest fibre broadband penetration rates in Europe.
-Indeed, 5G and FttP are being promoted by the government as part of an ambitious but realistic strategy to deliver a near-universal 1Gb/s service by 2025.
-The methodology to achieve this rests on proven regulatory measures supported by public funds, as well as on the auction of additional spectrum expected during 2018.
+Sweden’s telecom market includes mature mobile and broadband sectors which have consistently been among the first in Europe to deploy advanced technologies.
+The country retains one of the best developed LTE infrastructures in the region and is poised to be among the first in the world to deliver services based on the 5G standard.
+It also has one of the highest fibre broadband penetration rates in Europe and is targeting a 1Gb/s broadband service to 98% of the population by 2025.
+The methodology to achieve this rests on proven regulatory measures supported by public funds, as well as on the auction of additional spectrum.

 This report assesses key aspects of the Swedish telecom market, providing data on fixed network services and profiling the main players.
 It also reviews the key regulatory issues, including interconnection, local loop unbundling, number portability, carrier preselection and NGN open access.

-Telia continues sale of Eurasian assets; Telecom revenue stable in 2016, year-on-year; Telia obliged to offer unbundled access to dark fibre local access networks, commits to SEK8 billion FttP investment in Nordic and Baltic markets; a third of households dispense with fixed-line telephony; report update includes the regulator’s market data to December 2016, telcos’ operating and financial data to Q2 2017, recent market developments.
+Telia obliged to offer unbundled access to dark fibre local access networks, commits to SEK8 billion FttP investment in Nordic and Baltic markets;

 Companies mentioned in this report: